Israel attack hints Egypt has wider militancy problem

 The Mursi administration has assured Israel that the peace treaty signed in 1979 by President Anwar Sadat - who was later assassinated by Islamist gunmen - is safe.
 But Mursi has also kept the Israeli government at arm's length, and avoids referring to Israel by name in public remarks.

-Efforts to curb the militancy in Sinai have been stepped up since an Aug.
-5 attack by militants who killed 16 Egyptian border guards, seized an armoured vehicle and used it to break through the border in another attack Israel.
+Efforts to curb the militancy in Sinai have been stepped up since an August 5 attack by militants who killed 16 Egyptian border guards, seized an armored vehicle and used it to break through the border in another attack Israel.
 The perpetrators of that attack have yet to be identified.

 "The majority of Salafi Jihadi groups now focus on Israel," said Anani of Durham University.
 "You can find people from everywhere in Egypt and even people from outside Egypt: Saudis, Libyans."